kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(b\) For each subsonic airplane operation to which requirements prescribed under this subpart did not apply before November 29, 1980, because the airplane was not operated in the United States under this part or part 121, 129, or 135 of this chapter, the requirements prescribed under [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.805   Final compliance: Subsonic airplanes.|§91.805]] of this subpart apply.

-\(c\) For each supersonic airplane operation to which requirements prescribed under this subpart did not apply before November 29, 1980, because the airplane was not operated in the United States under this part or part 121, 129, or 135 of this chapter, the requirements of §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.819   Civil supersonic airplanes that do not comply with part 36.|§91.819]] and 91.821 of this subpart apply.
+\(c\) For each supersonic airplane operation to which requirements prescribed under this subpart did not apply before November 29, 1980, because the airplane was not operated in the United States under this part or part 121, 129, or 135 of this chapter, the requirements of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.819   Civil supersonic airplanes that do not comply with part 36.|§§91.819]] and 91.821 of this subpart apply.

 \(d\) For each airplane required to operate under part 125 for which a deviation under that part is approved to operate, in whole or in part, under this part or part 121, 129, or 135 of this chapter, notwithstanding the approval, the requirements prescribed under paragraphs (a), (b), and (c) of this section continue to apply.